 If necessary, the examination boards can determine alternative forms for corresponding study components.

-Please note that, due to external developments, there may be changes in our planning so please check the Examinations Office homepage regularly as it provides the most up-to-date information relevant for all students during the exam period.
+Please note that, due to external developments, there may be changes in our planning so please check the website of the Study Organization & Examinations Office regularly as it provides the most up-to-date information relevant for all students during the exam period.

 Regarding examinations in the summer semester 2022, the same hygiene regulations apply as for courses (see https://www.hs-geisenheim.de/index.php?id=2386).
 According to the “Message from the President regarding the Corona Virus (LIX), wearing a mask is still mandatory in all HGU buildings for the time being but the so-called 3G rule has been lifted.

 Important information on final examination attempts – free attempt regulation has expired: